nabeken/aaa/README.md

 - Integrate [S3 Event Notifications](http://docs.aws.amazon.com/AmazonS3/latest/dev/NotificationHowTo.html) ...
   - To automate the installation of certificates (e.g. ELB)
-  - To manage renewal of certificates (e.g. Use DynamoDB as database)
+  - To manage renewal of certificates (e.g. Use DynamoDB as a database)
 - Integrate Let's encrypt with Slack (e.g. `@bot let's encrypt with api.example.com` and the certificate will be available on S3...)